schlauerlauer/gnome-shell-home-assistant/README.md

 So i made one.
 If you have any feedback feel free to send it to me!

+> Tested & working on Fedora 33 with Gnome 3.38.1
+>
-> This is an early alpha version, use at own risk ;)
+> But this is still in alpha, use at own risk.

 ## Usage